A Meaningful Life is one spent building Worthwhile projects by a Right Plan that leads to a sustainable society.

-No other country will spend more for our lower-quality exports – until the failing of our exports have a devastating, destabilizing economic impact similar to the USSR’s 1986 Economic Collapse for this same reason.
+No other country will spend more for our lower-quality exports – until the failure of our exports has a devastating, destabilizing economic impact similar to the USSR’s 1986 Economic Collapse.
 In a global monetary system, countries must be self-sufficient and they must also monetize their economy by creating export wealth.
 Failing both risks economic collapse.

-To solve these critical problems, CSQ Research – our guiding Think-Tank, compared the production, debt and trade stats of 180 countries and found that 72% are in a collapse-trending today (a “collapse-trending” indicates debt and trade deficits).
-Analyzing the policies and economies of the other 28% of “Advancing” nations, is a study in sustainable, empirically proven-successful policy – scientifically speaking.
+To solve these critical problems, CSQ Research – our guiding Think-Tank, compared the production, debt, and trade stats of 180 countries and found that 72% are in a collapse-trending today (a “collapse-trending” indicates debt and trade deficits).
+Analyzing the policies and economies of the other 28% of “Advancing” nations is a study of sustainable, empirically proven-successful policy – scientifically speaking.
 Here is what we learned.

 Countries with high ExCaps very rarely have economies in a collapse trending – and people live well.
-The Netherlands’ ExCap is $33,600, Canada is $13,300, and the US is $5,100.
+The Netherlands’ ExCap is $33,600, Canada’s is $13,300, and the US’s is $5,100.
 The US and Canada are Collapse-trending; Holland is Advancing.
 When corrected to Holland’s ExCap levels, Canadians would earn $630 billion in new exports annually – that’s a 250% increase in today’s exports.
 The U.S. side-steps $8 trillion annually by this calculation, and the U.K. loses $1.5 trillion.
-China’s Economy is Advancing with low ExCap, but their brilliant, Herculean 30-year plan to lift 1.3 billion people out of the stone-age, still showcases a standard-of-living for the average citizen that would be a steep step-backward for G7 nations; low-ExCap, low-opportunity, plus high-inequity was the pervasive economy of a 1000-year medieval dark-age.
+China’s Economy is Advancing with low ExCap, but their brilliant, Herculean 30-year plan to lift 1.3 billion people out of the stone-age, still showcases a standard of living for the average citizen that would be a steep step backward for G7 nations; low-ExCap, low-opportunity, plus high-inequity was the pervasive economy of a 1000-year medieval dark-age.
 (Find the stats that we used at http://csq1.org/forums/topic/middle-class-for-power-49-percent-for-prosperity/and http://csq1.org/forums/topic/the-business-case-for-guaranteed-incomes/).